skyiron/web/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for submitting a change to ownCloud!
+Thanks for submitting a change to OpenCloud!

 This is the bug tracker for Web.
-Find other components at https://github.com/owncloud/core/blob/master/.github/CONTRIBUTING.md#guidelines

-For fixing potential security issues please see https://owncloud.org/security/
+For fixing potential security issues please see https://opencloud.eu/security/

 To make it possible for us to get your change reviewed and merged please carefully fill out the requested information below.